mobile app bar

 follow google news

-In Super Bowl LX, Sam Darnold delivered a steady, mistake-free performance that ultimately outshone Drake Maye, leading the Seattle Seahawks to a 29–13 victory over the New England Patriots.
-While neither quarterback was spectacular, Darnold’s ability to protect the football and manage the game proved decisive.
-Maye, meanwhile, was overwhelmed by pressure and mistakes, turning what was expected to be a defining moment into a harsh lesson on the sport’s biggest stage.
+Neither quarterback was spectacular in Super Bowl LX.
+However, Sam Darnold delivered a steady, mistake-free performance to outshine Drake Maye and lead the Seattle Seahawks to a 29-13 victory over the New England Patriots.
+What stood out as a difference was Darnold’s ability to protect the football and manage the game.
+Maye, meanwhile, was overwhelmed by pressure.

 The contrast between the two quarterbacks was evident from the opening drive.
 Darnold avoided risky throws and capitalized on the favorable field position created by Seattle’s defense.
 Maye, on the other hand, spent much of the night scrambling for survival, absorbing hits and struggling to find rhythm.
-That difference shaped the entire contest and framed much of the postgame discussion.

-“Sam didn’t play his best game,” Newton said.
+Speaking about the game, Newton acknowledged that Darnold was not at his peak.
+He did enough to win.
+“Sam didn’t play his best game,” said the Panthers legend.
 “But he played a good game.
 Good enough for them to win.
 Yes, sir.”

-“And the truth is, Drake didn’t necessarily play a bad game,” Newton explained.
+Newton then turned his focus to Maye, delivering a nuanced assessment rather than a harsh critique.
+“And the truth is, Drake didn’t necessarily play a bad game,” Cam explained.
 “He just played bad enough to lose the game.
-He’s played worse games and they found ways to win.
+He’s played worse games, and they found ways to win.
 And that’s the truth.”

+According to Newton, the context of the opponent mattered just as much as Maye’s individual mistakes.
 “That wasn’t a lesser opponent,” he said.
 “They was strapped and ready to go.
 That was probably the first team they played at their best in two months.”

-“And the Patriots, man,” Newton added.
-“They scored no points in the first three quarters.
+“And the Patriots, man,” Newton added, “they scored no points in the first three quarters.
 Had 58 total yards in the first half.
 Unacceptable.”

 “Everybody wants to point to Drake,” Newton said.
 “Everybody wants to point to Will Campbell.
 Everybody wants to point to Josh McDaniels.
 Everybody wants to point to the whole offense.
 But it’s enough blame to go around.”

-He cited multiple breakdowns that left Maye in impossible situations.
+Newton cited multiple breakdowns that left Maye in impossible situations.
 “We didn’t adjust.
-We didn’t have in-game adjustments,” Newton continued.
+We didn’t have in-game adjustments,” he continued.

 “We didn’t run the football properly.
 Our receivers didn’t get separation.
-From the protection to separation, it wasn’t too much that Drake May could do.”

-In Newton’s view, the lack of adaptability was just as damaging as the physical pressure.
+From the protection to separation, it wasn’t too much that Drake Maye could do,” added Newton, who felt that the lack of adaptability was just as damaging as the physical pressure.

 Seattle consistently changed looks, disguised coverage, and forced New England into uncomfortable third-down situations.
 Without effective counters, the Patriots’ offense stalled repeatedly.

+Still, Newton made it clear that great quarterbacks are judged by how they respond when everything breaks down.
 “This is what makes elite players elite players,” he said.
 “Good players play good.
 Great players play great.
 When we need you to be elite, this is the moment.”

+Newton then summarized his message with a metaphor that quickly went viral.
 “Sometimes you can be invited to the party,” he said, “but the true question is, can you dance?
 The Super Bowl dance is a little different.
 That’s with the big stars.”

 By collapsing the pocket and disguising coverages, Seattle disrupted that structure.
 Instead of moving fluidly through his reads, Maye appeared locked onto his first option.
 The hesitation gave defenders extra time to close throwing lanes and apply pressure.